Boat Tour Western Brook Pond in Gros Morne National Park

 Boat trip on the Western Brook Pond

-The boat dock at Western Brook Pond also includes a hike, but this trail leads across flat terrain with only a few small slopes.
-And it makes you curious about the lake, which has filled the valley glaciers eroded during the last ice age. it continues to offer new and better views of the gorge, which we cross by boat.
-It takes a good hour from the parking lot on the Viking Highway to the jetty.
-Since there is a lot to discover along the route, we spend two hours walking there.
+The boat launch at Western Brook Pond is also only accessible by foot, but this trail covers flat terrain with only a few small inclines.
+And it makes you curious about the lake that has spread out in this valley.
+A valley carved out of the rock by the glaciers of the last Ice Age.
+The path always offers new and better views of the gorge, which we will cross by boat.
+It takes a good hour from the Viking Highway parking lot to the boat launch.
+Since there is a lot to discover along the route, we take two hours.

 Through swamp terrain we go to the Western Brook Pond